AGTTeam/AGTTSite/content/guide/wii/2.patching-the-rom/en.md

 **On-the-Fly Patching:**

 Using Riivolution, games can be patched "on-the-fly".
 This is a temporary "soft patching" method, meaning that your original game disc/.iso will not be modified.
 Riivolution can be used on a Wii with the game's original retail disc, or with the emulator Dolphin.
-It cannot be used with game backups or USB loaders on the Wii.
+It cannot be used with burned discs or Backup Loaders on the Wii.

 For instructions on using the Riivolution patch, please skip to [using Riivolution on a Wii](playing-on-wii#riivolution-method) or [using Riivolution on Dolphin](playing-on-dolphin#riivolution-method).

 **Patching the .iso:**

 Using a computer, you can patch the dumped .iso you created.
 This is a "hard patching" method, meaning that the translation will be baked into the .iso file and cannot be turned on and off.
-This method can be used to burn the translated ROM to a disc, or for use with USB loaders on the Wii.
+This method can be used to burn the translated ROM to a disc, or for use with Backup Loaders on the Wii.
 The patched .iso can also be used with the emulator Dolphin.

 For instructions on patching the .iso, please see below.
-Once patched, you can then continue to [using Backup Loaders on a Wii](playing-on-wii##patched-iso-method-using-a-backup-launcher) or [Playing on Dolphin](playing-on-dolphin#patched-iso-method).
+Once patched, you can then continue to [using Backup Loaders on a Wii](playing-on-wii##patched-iso-method-using-a-backup-loader) or [Playing on Dolphin](playing-on-dolphin#patched-iso-method).

 ### Hard Patching the .iso
 This method will allow you to generate a English-patched .iso file.